Vacation Guide to Good Holiday Preparation

 - Having decided on your destination, you now want to plan your holiday, and the best way to do this is online.
 Now if you just want to spend every day on the beach or by the pool, and every night in a night-club, maybe you don't need to plan very much, but even so you might be able to search out an idyllic deserted beach unknown to most visitors, or a livelier, or cheaper, or safer nightclub in another part of town.
 If you want to explore, you may find local tours, places of historic interest, the finest restaurants, nearby theme parks, areas of outstanding natural beauty, or great local travel deals, or just some words of wisdom from travellers who have already made the mistakes so that you don't have to.

 - Check out your checklist!
 If you haven't already done so, make yourself a list of things to take (see my Vacation Checklist for an example of such a list).
-Do this early and then you'll know what you need to buy in the weeks before you leave.
+Do this early so you'll know what you need to buy in the weeks before you leave.

 - Having sorted out what you need to buy, start buying!